Spitz Stadium

-Spitz Stadium is a stadium in the Henderson Park of Lethbridge, Alberta, Canada.
+Spitz Stadium is a stadium in Henderson Park of Lethbridge, Alberta, Canada.

 It is used primarily for baseball.
 It is the home of the Lethbridge Bulls, a Western Canadian Baseball League team, and was the home of the Lethbridge Black Diamonds of the Pioneer League.
 The ballpark has a capacity of 2,200 people and was opened in 1977.

-The City of Lethbridge renamed the stadium from Henderson Stadium in 2008, after it signed a 15-year agreement with Spitz, wherein Spitz received naming rights for that period and would provide $500,000 for renovation or upgrades until 2013.
+The City of Lethbridge renamed the stadium from Henderson Stadium in 2008, after it signed a 15-year agreement with Spitz International snack foods company, wherein Spitz received naming rights for that period and would provide $500,000 for renovation or upgrades until 2013.
 The sponsorship was later extended to the 2029 season.